StG 44: Non-state groups

 Captured StG 44 were used by Polish partisan groups during World War II, including during the Warsaw Uprising in 1944, although they were not a commonly captured weapon.
 Relatively large numbers of StG 44 were used post-war by Polish anti-communist resistance groups until the 1950s.

 After World War II, the Soviet Union and other Eastern Bloc states supplied allied regimes and guerrilla movements with captured German arms, such as the StG 44, along with newly manufactured or repackaged 7.92×33mm ammunition.
 French forces discovered many in Algeria and determined the origin to be from Czechoslovakia.
 Examples also found their way into the hands of the Viet Cong during the Vietnam War, and the PLO.
+StG44s were used by the WSLF and FLCS insurgents in Somalia.

-It is still used in very limited numbers by militia and insurgent forces in the Middle East as well as some countries in the Horn of Africa.
+It is still used in very limited numbers by militia and insurgent forces in the Middle East.
 StG 44s have been confiscated from militia groups by U.S. forces in Iraq.

 In August 2012, the Syrian Al-Tawhid Brigade posted a video clip on their YouTube channel showing a cache of StG 44s in their possession.
 They claimed to have captured 5,000 StG 44 rifles and ammunition from a weapons depot in the city of Aleppo.
 Photos later surfaced of the rebels using them in combat.
 In September 2013, a photo showed a Syrian rebel with a Sturmgewehr 44 connected to a makeshift remote weapon station.
 The gun was controlled by a wired joystick, vision was provided by a video camera mounted behind a scope, and the picture was displayed on an LCD screen.

+In 2013 a small number of StG44 rifles were seized from rebels in Burkina Faso, it is thought that they were looted from government depots during the Libyan Civil War and later sold in the black market.